-PRINCIPLE 1: CREATE A DISTINCT IDENTITY FOR BELLEVIEW AVENUE (ID)
+PRINCIPLE 1: CREATE A MORE DISTINCT IDENTITY FOR BELLEVIEW AVENUE (ID)

-Belleview Avenue functions as the central gateway through the Corridor and connects to surrounding neighborhoods to the north, south, and west.
-Goals and policies seek to establish a more distinctive identity for Belleview Avenue by enhancing the aesthetic appeal of development, streetscapes, and signage as improvements are made over time; and by introducing branding and gateway elements in key locations.
+Belleview Avenue functions as the central gateway through the Corridor and connects to surrounding neighborhoods to the north, south, and west; but lacks a memorable character.
+Goals and policies seek to establish a more distinctive identity for the public realm along Belleview Avenue by creating a more inviting streetscape character; incorporating wayfinding signage and branding/gateway elements in key locations; and incorporating character-defining features as part of future infill and redevelopment that draw from the Corridor's history and assets.

-Goal ID-1: Establish West Belleview Avenue as a distinct destination within the City of Littleton.
+Goal ID-1: Establish West Belleview Avenue as a more distinct destination within the City of Littleton.

 - Policy ID-1.1: Branding.
-Encourage the use of distinctive urban design elements, banners, and other features as part of future revitalization and redevelopment efforts to help orient people and provide a recognizable identity that draws on the Corridor's history and assets.
-Support branding to include a cohesive naming of the regional commercial areas (e.g. "Streets of Belleview"). - Policy ID-1.2: Wayfinding.
+Encourage the use of distinctive urban design elements, banners, and other features as part of future revitalization and redevelopment efforts to help orient people and provide a recognizable identity that draws on the Corridor's history and assets. - Policy ID-1.2: Wayfinding.
 Establish wayfinding signage in key locations along the Corridor to direct vehicles, pedestrians, and bicyclists to adjacent businesses, nearby destinations, and the Mary Carter Greenway.
 Update wayfinding signage used in other areas of the city, such as Downtown Littleton, to provide direction to the Belleview Avenue Corridor from these locations.

-Goal ID-2: Enhance the appearance of Belleview Avenue as new public and private investments are made.
+Goal ID-2: Improve the appearance of Belleview Avenue as new public and private investments are made.

-- Policy ID-2.1: Streetscape.
-Incorporate detached sidewalks, street trees, landscaping, and other streetscape elements as part of future revitalization and redevelopment efforts or street improvements to soften the auto-oriented appearance of Belleview Avenue, while maintaining visibility for commercial businesses. - Policy ID-2.2: Gateways/Medians.
+- Policy ID-2.1: Streetscape Character.
+Incorporate detached sidewalks, street trees, landscaping, and other streetscape elements as part of future revitalization and redevelopment efforts or street improvements to create a more cohesive and inviting streetscape character east of Federal Boulevard.
+Improvements should reinforce the east-west transition from residential to commercial uses along Belleview Avenue, while maintaining visibility for commercial businesses. - Policy ID-2.2: Gateways/Medians.
 Explore the feasibility of incorporating monuments and/or public art to help define key gateways and create a sense of arrival in the Corridor. - Policy ID-2.3: Building and Site Design.
-Support revitalization and redevelopment efforts that respect the context of the adjacent neighborhoods and enhance the appearance of the public realm.
-A good example is Riverside Downs, which incorporated the area's race track history into its property features. - Policy ID-2.4: Signage.
+Support revitalization and redevelopment efforts that respect the context of the adjacent neighborhoods, enhance the appearance of the public realm, and draw from the character-defining features that exist in the Corridor today, or from the Corridor's history.
+A good example is Riverside Downs, which incorporated the area's race track history into its property features.
+Other character-defining features of the Corridor, such as the prevalence of red/orange-toned brick, are described in Appendix A (See pages 17-20). - Policy ID-2.4: Signage.
 Maintain the consistent use of monument signage for businesses with frontage along Belleview Avenue to continue to be one of the defining features of the Corridor.